With the Spotify Web Player (click here to go to the official website), you can enjoy the music service from anywhere, anytime.

 After typing in a name, you’ve made your playlist!

-To add tracks to a playlist, browse Spotify for your favourite songs.
+To add tracks to a playlist, hide tracks from the playlist, browse Spotify for your favourite songs.

 Once you find a track you want to add, click the “…” menu either next to the track title, or by hovering over the album art.